estevaosaleme/PlaySEM_SERenderer/README.md

 If you do not intend to use real devices, just set it up to use mock devices.
 If you do not use the **MPEG-V standard**, just create your own parser and change the strategy in the config file.
 You can adapt it to your taste.
 See the configuration section for more details.

 **Related papers**:
-* SALEME, E. B.; SANTOS, C. A. S.; GHINEA, G., [Mulsemedia DIY: A Survey of Devices and a Tutorial for Building your own Mulsemedia Environment](https://csur.acm.org/), ACM Computing Surveys, 2019 (in press).
+* SALEME, E. B.; COVACI, A.; MESFIN, G.; SANTOS, C. A. S.; GHINEA, G., [Mulsemedia DIY: A Survey of Devices and a Tutorial for Building your own Mulsemedia Environment](https://csur.acm.org/), ACM Computing Surveys, 2019 (in press).
 * SALEME, E. B.; SANTOS, C. A. S.; GHINEA, G., [Coping with the Challenges of Delivering Multiple Sensorial Media](https://doi.org/10.1109/MMUL.2018.2873565), IEEE MultiMedia, 2018.
 * SALEME, E. B.; SANTOS, C. A. S.; GHINEA, G., [Improving Response Time Interval in Networked Event-Based Mulsemedia Systems](https://doi.org/10.1145/3204949.3204965), ACM MMSys'18.
 * SALEME, E. B.; CELESTRINI, J. R.; SANTOS, C. A. S., [Time Evaluation for the Integration of a Gestural Interactive Application with a Distributed Mulsemedia Platform](https://doi.org/10.1145/3083187.3084013), ACM MMSys'17